pytries/marisa-trie/README.rst

 MARISA-Trie structure for Python (2.x and 3.x).
 Uses `marisa-trie`_.

+MARISA-Trie is a read-only trie that is very memory efficient.

 There are official SWIG-based Python bindings included in library distribution; this package provides an alternative unofficial Cython-based pip-installable Python bindings.